-We currently provide over 175 NHS services nationwide with a focus on community and primary healthcare.
+We currently provide over 270 services nationwide with a focus on community and primary healthcare.
 We do this by working in partnership with a range of organisations and investing time and money to develop high quality NHS services which provide care good enough for our own families

 Our services are free and available to anyone who needs them, but we take a fresh approach.
 Just because NHS services are universally available doesn’t mean that people shouldn’t receive an outstanding service.